iakio/phpunit-smartrunner/README.md

 ===================
 [![Build Status](https://travis-ci.org/iakio/phpunit-smartrunner.svg?branch=master)](https://travis-ci.org/iakio/phpunit-smartrunner)

-`smartrunner` resolves dependencies between SUTs and test cases using xdebug coverage data.
+`smartrunner` resolves dependencies between SUTs and test cases by code coverage data using phpdbg or xdebug.

 * When `smartrunner` is invoked with an argument `CalcTest.php`, it runs `CalcTest.php` test case.
 * When `smartrunner` is invoked with an argument `Calc.php`, it also runs `CalcTest.php`.
 Additionally, it may run all test cases related to `Calc.php`.